Want to become a Merida digital nomad?

 |SIM Card & Pre-Paid Data Plan||$28|

 Our total monthly cost of living in Merida Mexico for 2 people is: $2,588 USD.
+Check out our complete cost of living in Merida guide for a full breakdown of what you can expect.

 I KNOW.
 I KNOW.
 It’s a lot!
 It’s too much in fact.
 What did I say…those Uber bills add up!
 We definitely splurged but we were with friends and just enjoyed ourselves.
+The truth is while Merida isn’t one of the cheapest places to live in Mexico, it’s also not crazy expensive either.

 The realistic cost of living for Merida digital nomads is more like $1,100 USD for a single person and around $1700 USD for a couple staying together.
-You can definitely do it cheaper – you always can.
+You can definitely do it cheaper – as you always can.
 You just need to decide for yourself what kind of lifestyle or standard of living you want to have in Merida.

 Is There A Merida Digital Nomad Community?